hellemo/ShortCodes.jl/README.md

 # ShortCodes

-Simply embed content in a [Pluto](https://github.com/fonsp/Pluto.jl) notebook using short codes, inspired by the [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/).
+Simply embed content in a [Pluto](https://github.com/fonsp/Pluto.jl) notebook using short codes, inspired by the [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/). `ShortCodes` should also work in other environments such as Jupyter, Olive.jl, Documenter.jl, Franklin and maybe more, as they all support rich display of types, but I have not tested this.

 The basic usage is shown below, check out the [example](https://raw.githack.com/hellemo/ShortCodes.jl/main/examples/static-demo.html) to get an impression of the resulting page.